My Approach

 The Conscientious Achiever

-We work with a specific type of person — who Simon calls the Conscientious Achiever.
+I help a specific type of person — who I call the Conscientious Achiever.

 They are driven, hard-working and hold themselves to high standards.
 They care about doing things well, take accountability for their work and their lives, and want to succeed.

 They’re not chasing status for the sake of it.
-What matters is progress, growth and feeling proud of who they are.
+They care about growth and feeling proud of who they are.

-But that conscientious drive often comes with a cost.
+But all that conscientious drive comes with a cost.

-Over time, it can create a steady undercurrent of pressure — the sense that there’s always more to do, more to think about, more to get right.
+Over time, it creates an undercurrent of pressure — the sense that there’s always more to do, more to think about, more to get right.

 Over time, things like health, relationships, and creating space to enjoy life don’t always get the attention they deserve.

-After years of personal development and coaching work, Simon recognised these patterns in himself and saw them consistently in the people he worked with.
+After years of personal development and coaching work, I recognised these patterns in myself and saw them consistently in the people I worked with.

-If you recognise yourself in this Archetype, the starting point is simply seeing it clearly, without judgement.
+If you recognise yourself in this, the starting point is simply seeing it clearly, without judgement.

-Once you understand what’s actually driving the pressure you experience, you can begin to work with it, rather than constantly pushing against it.
+Once you understand what’s actually driving the pressure in your life, you can start changing it, rather than constantly pushing through.

 Your drive shouldn’t be the thing that gets in the way of your life.